mpolden/journal/README.md

 [![Build Status](https://travis-ci.org/mpolden/journal.svg)](https://travis-ci.org/mpolden/journal)

-`journal` is a program for recording and displaying financial records.
+`journal` is a program for storing and displaying financial records.

 ## Features

-* Import financial records from multiple Norwegian banks, such as Eika Group (including local banks), Storebrand, Bank Norwegian and Komplett Bank
+* Import financial records from multiple Norwegian banks, such as Eika Group (most local banks), Storebrand, Bank Norwegian and Komplett Bank.
-* Identify spending habits using automatic grouping of records
+* Identify spending habits using automatic grouping of records.
-* Define budgets per record group
+* Define budgets for record groups.
-* Export grouped records for further processing in other programs
+* Export record groups for further processing in other programs.
-* Persistent SQL database of imported records
+* Take ownership of your financial records.
+All data is stored in a SQLite database.

 ## Installation